ainsleyrutterford/Hackintosh/README.md

 ```
 - Mounted the Hackintosh `EFI` again and edited the `config.plist`:
     - Added a new entries in `MISC > Entries` with the correct `Path` and `Name` and setting `Enabled` to `True` (one entry for Linux, one entry for Windows).
     - For some reason, the `Windows` entry did not work in the OpenCore menu (it appeared but would not boot, although the original `Windows` was still present and did boot).
-The new `Linux` entry boots perfectly (but the old `UBUNTU` still doesn't work).
+The new `Linux` entry boots perfectly ~~but the old `UBUNTU` still doesn't work~~.
+(Deleted the `BOOT` folder present on the Ubuntu drive's `EFI` partition and the `UBUNTU` option disappeared.
+Note that I had to reinstall the Ubuntu ethernet driver)

 ### OpenCanopy